OpenDSA/OpenDSA/RST/en/Glossary.rst

    data field
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
-      a synonym for :term:`data member`.
+      a synonym for :term:`data members`.

    data item
+      :to-term: data members :label: implemented by

       A piece of information or a record whose value is drawn from a type.

-   data member
+   data members
       The variables that together define the space required by a data item are referred to as data members.
       Some of the commonly used synonyms include :term:`data field`,